spacebanana420/tanuki/doc/recorder.md

 * ```aacodec``` - Your audio encoder selection and its parameters.
 * ```vcapture``` - Your screen capture configuration.
 * ```acapture``` - Your audio capture configuration.
+* ```crop``` - Crop your video footage.
+* ```scale``` - Scale your video footage.

 The video and audio encoding parameters are unique to each encoder.

 ## How to properly capture gameplay

 Tanuki only captures the whole screen, unable to capture specific windows.
-Because of this, your video's width and height should correspond to the resolution you will be playing Touhou at.
+Because of this, your video's width and height should correspond to the **display** resolution you will be playing Touhou at.
 Here's the recommendations:

 * Touhou 6 to 13 (fullscreen): 640x480
 * Touhou 14 onward (fullscreen): 1280x960